-System Thinking is a foundation to develop a deeper understanding of sustainability, ethics, culture and society, and to develop the understanding of communication, technology and innovation.
+Systems thinking is a foundation for developing a deeper understanding of sustainability, ethics, culture and society, and understanding communication, technology and innovation.
 Students will gain a general understanding of systems thinking and especially on SOD.
 They will develop skills in adaptive expertise, Very Rapid Learning, collaborative processes and participatory design.

 We do not think that design can fix problems easily.
-We do not think every change does need long-term commitment but we think change is a continuous process.
-It is a misunderstanding to focus on processes of change like if they would be different and separate of an imagined normal state of no change.
-We do not believe in the traditional designer role, providing plans for people for them to implement.
+We do not think every change does need long-term commitment, but we think change is a continuous process.
+It is a misunderstanding to focus on change processes like if they would be different and separate from an imagined normal state of no change.
+We do not believe in the traditional designer role, providing plans for people to implement.
 The best we can do is to use our designerly creativity to suggest actions that might trigger new directions in the flux of society.
-We therefor think of this project in the framework of versioning and iterations.
-The design activity is an integrated part of this ongoing flux.
+We, therefore, think of this project in the framework of versioning and iterations, and the design activity is an integrated part of this ongoing flux.

-In line with this position, the suggested design interventions need to take these issues in account and demonstrate how they might evolve into new versions, how they will work and might develop independently after the designers have left the field.
+In line with this position, the suggested design interventions need to consider these issues.
+Further, we want to demonstrate how they might evolve into new versions and how they will work and develop independently after the designers have left the field.